 Crowds are minimal in the winter months, but there are also fewer programs and activities.
 The Wildlife Stage Show is a fun, educational, animal presentation that takes place in the zoo’s amphitheater.
 The show occurs most days in the summer but is typically reserved for weekends the rest of the year.

-The browser is provided by zoo staff and can be purchased at the Tall Wonders viewing deck five minutes prior to each scheduled encounter.
-Giraffe encounters occur twice daily but are subject to change, cancellation and occasionally, the disinterested mood of the giraffes.
+The browser is provided by zoo staff and can be purchased at the Tall Wonders viewing deck five minutes before each scheduled encounter.
+Giraffe encounters occur twice daily but are subject to change, cancellation, and occasionally, the disinterested mood of the giraffes.

-Keeper Chats are a fun way for visitors to get an up close and personal look at some of the zoo’s residents.
-Previous Keeper Chats have included a mongoose, anteater, pelican and other critters.
-Keepers give short presentations and children are given the opportunity to ask questions.
+Keeper Chats are a fun way for visitors to get an up-close and personal look at some of the zoo’s residents.
+Previous Keeper Chats have included a mongoose, anteater, pelican, and other critters.
+Keepers give short presentations, and children are allowed to ask questions.
 Keeper chats are generally offered in the late spring and summer only.

-Volunteer docents can be found throughout the zoo offering fun facts and conducting small demonstrations.
-Take a spin on the Conservation Carousel or hop on the zoo’s train for a small extra fee.
-A photo booth pressed penny machine and Zoofari Market gift shop allows visitors to pick up a souvenir to suit almost any budget.
+Volunteer docents can be found throughout the zoo, offering fun facts and conducting small demonstrations.
+Take a spin on the Conservation Carousel or hop on the zoo’s train for a little extra fee.
+A photo booth pressed penny machine, and the Zoofari Market gift shop allows visitors to pick up a souvenir to suit almost any budget.

-Those living in Sacramento or nearby areas may wish to become zoo members to receive special discounts on entry fees, event tickets, concessions and more.
-The zoo has two eateries with several meal choices including burgers, veggie burgers, fries and ice cream treats.
+Those living in Sacramento or nearby areas may wish to become zoo members to receive exclusive discounts on entry fees, event tickets, concessions, and more.
+The zoo has two eateries with several meal choices, including burgers, veggie burgers, fries, and ice cream treats.